Score Distillation Sampling with Learned Manifold Corrective: Experiments

 \subsection{Image Synthesis \& Editing}

 We first explore our LMC-SDS loss for optimization-based image synthesis and image editing.

-\paragraph{Synthesis.} Following the patching strategy described earlier, we can create images of arbitrary resolutions.
-To this end, we initialize an image with 50\% grey and optimize its pixel values to match a given prompt.
+\paragraph{Synthesis.} To be able to evaluate and ablate the original SDS loss and our LMC-SDS in isolation (without additional interfering losses), we propose the task of optimization-based image synthesis.
+Instead of using the denoising schedule of a diffusion model, we initialize an image with 50\% grey and \emph{optimize} its pixel values to match a given prompt, following the patching strategy described earlier.
+While it is not expected that images obtained using this strategy are on par with those obtained via the generation process, the results allow to draw meaningful conclusions about the properties of the loss functions.
 We show results of our loss and SDS in \cref{fig:compare_image_gen}.
 We additionally include results obtained by only using $\loss_\text{cond}$, ablating the influence of our proposed $\loss_\text{lmc}$.
 Optimizing solely with $\loss_\text{cond}$ is unstable and the final images feature clearly visible defects, such as oversaturated colors or noisy patterns.
 The prompt is also not always well respected as \eg in the case of the gibbon.
 The original SDS formulation produces blurry and desaturated images when using low guidance $\guidance$.
 High $\guidance$ leads to better performance but artifacts are present, \eg fake detail like the second mouse tail, oversaturated colors like in the chimpanzee's face, or blocky artifacts.
 In contrast, our method produces images of higher visual fidelity which respect the prompt well.
+Additionally, we empirically found that problems of the individual losses become more pronounced when optimizing longer (here we only optimize for 500 steps, \cf \cref{sec:zeroshot} for effects after 50K steps).

 \paragraph{Editing.} Our loss can also be used for optimization-based image editing.
 We load existing natural images and optimize their pixel values directly.
 Optionally, we may constrain the optimization with an L2 loss \wrt the original pixel values.
-In \cref{fig:edit} we show qualitative results of so edited images along with the corresponding target prompt.
+In \cref{fig:edit} (more in Supp.\ Mat.) we show qualitative results of so edited images along with the corresponding target prompt.
 All results faithfully respect the target prompt while keeping the image structure intact.
 We can also vary the result by fixing $\eps$ over the course of the optimization, \cf \cref{sec:method}.
 In \cref{fig:edit_seed}, we show an input image along with four result variants.
 All results respect the target prompt well, while at the same time being significantly different from each other.